Skip to main content

 Make a reservation request

-A museum guide demonstrates balance on a seesaw-like wooden lever with a triangular fulcrum while standing with arms outstretched.
-Beside him, a young girl stands near the edge of the lever, smiling, and another museum staff member stands behind, watching and engaging with the activity.
+A museum guide demonstrates balance on a seesaw-like wooden lever with a triangular fulcrum and two volunteers: one adult standing with arms outstretched close to the fulcrum while a young girl stands on the other side at the edge of the lever, smiling.
+The museum guide stands behind, watching and engaging with the activity.
 The background features simple, colorful graphics representing scientific concepts, adding a playful, educational atmosphere.

 Lesson plan